Jahanshah1/PolyDAO/README.md

 If there are any problems please refer to https://github.com/Jahanshah1/PolyDAO/blob/main/troubleshoot.md

 ## Future plans 1.0
-- [x] Add NFTs on CELO for selection
+- [x] Add NFTs on Polygon/Opensea for selection
 - [x] Add Proposals
 - [x] Create Native ERC20 token
 - [ ] Fix bugs and glitches in UI